 Nonverbal Communication

+and design.
 It is important to note that nonverbal communication is really about a lack of words, rather than a lack of vocalization.
 Therefore, most writing would not be considered nonverbal communication, although elements like handwriting style could be considered nonverbal signifiers.
 By the same token, sounds like grunts are still considered nonverbal communication, even though they are oral sounds.

 Nonverbal communication can be broadly divided into relatively universal forms and culturally dependent forms.
 Many facial expressions, for example, are relatively universal, with most cultures able to identify expressions of fear, joy, or anger.
 On the other hand, nonverbal cues like bowing, shaking hands, or flashing a peace sign are culturally defined, and therefore have little meaning outside of cultures that understand them.